Mayor & Council

 Council Member Ward 2 – Rebecca Yardley

 Rebecca Yardley was elected June 9, 2020.
-The City held a Special Election to fill the vacant seat of Council Member Ward 2 left open when long-term Council Member Annie Sutton resigned her seat to run for Mayor.
+The City held a Special Election to fill the vacant seat of Ward 2 after the resignation of Annie Sutton.

 City of Cleveland Organizational Chart

 Ed Head – served as a City Council Member Ward 2 from 1946 through 2000.
 A total of 54 years as a public servant to the citizens of Cleveland.

 Margaret Dixon - served as the City's 1st female Mayor.
 Mrs. Dixon was elected Mayor through a Special Election after the passing of her husband Clyde Dixon.
 Mayor Clyde Dixon passed away during his term as Mayor.
 The City held a Special Election and in August 1980, Mrs. Dixon won the seat by 8 votes (200-192) according to the minutes of August 11, 1980.
 Mrs. Dixon served as Mayor from August 1980 through December 1981.

 John Palmour served as City Council Member Ward 4 from 1970 until he decided to retire in 2006.
 Mr. Palmour was a hands-on Council Member who made himself available to oversee the city's infrastructure projects.

 Edith Huff – served as the first female Council Member for Cleveland.